infoforcefeed/OlegDB/docs/Overview/04_Cursor_Iteration.markdown

 ````

 As you can see, the key `aaa` is the first one in the tree of ordered keys.
 If
-you're paying attention, you've also noticed that I've ommitted the parameter
+you're paying attention, you've also noticed that I've omitted the parameter
 between the `<database>` specifier and the cursor operand `_first`.
 This is
 because the `<key>` is not used in this command.
 It will, however, be used in
 the next: